novainsilico/nway/README.md

 Now, you can play with the demo application:

   - Click on buttons to start a part of the application
-  - In the debug output (or your browser console) you can the packets loaded by nway.
+  - In the debug output (or your browser console) you can see the bundles loaded by nway.

 You can do more things by using your browser javascript console (developper tool):